eboran/MIT-6.0001-Introduction-to-CS/README.md

 These are my answers to assignments of the course.

-You can contact with me by e-mail. eboran991@gmail.com
+You can contact with me via e-mail. eboran991@gmail.com